56 Beaver Street: Interior

 56 Beaver Street was built with an iron and steel superstructure.
 When the building was constructed, the basement and lowest two stories were used by the restaurant.
 When the building opened, the main dining room on the first floor was open only to men.
 The main dining room was decorated in white and gold.
 This room contained a lunch counter at the rear of the room, near South William Street, as well as a bar and an oyster counter next to the lunch counter.
 There was also a separate dining room for women, which was decorated in "carmine and white and gold" with a decorative fireplace.
 The women's dining room took up half of the second story, while private dining rooms occupied the remainder of that story.
 The basement was surrounded by a wall measuring 10 ft thick.
 In the basement were a wine cellar, dynamos, elevator pumps, and staff dressing rooms.

 When the building was completed, the eighth story was used as a kitchen, with pneumatic tubes and hydraulic elevators running to the lower levels.
 The pneumatic tubes would carry slips of paper, with guests' orders written on them, and the food was then sent down on the elevators.
 The kitchen itself was made of marble.
 The third to seventh stories were rented out as offices.
+In 1926, Oscar Tucci operated a speakeasy in the basement of the building.
+By 1935, Tucci owned the entire Delmonico building.
+Over the decade's of Tucci's ownership, he was operating the entire building as restaurant space.
 Since 1997, the building's upper stories have contained 37 apartments, which range from studio apartments covering 750 ft2 to two-bedroom units covering 1500 ft2.